A NEW WAY OF LEARNING

-We believe for sustainable change, Life Coaching is the most effective relationship and experiential learning the most powerful approach.
+We believe for sustainable change, coaching is the most effective relationship and experiential learning the most powerful approach.

 Experiential learning is a process, which directly acknowledges, welcomes, values and uses the existing knowledge and competence of those being taught.
 Its use is particularly appropriate where the subject matter under consideration touches on people’s deeply held beliefs and attitudes, involves emotionally charged or value-laden material, or is just plain difficult in human terms!

 To better understand experiential learning, it is useful to contrast it with the more traditional approach to learning.
 Didactic teaching, where a person presents information to others in lecture or lesson format, which results in learning occurring solely at an intellectual level.
 It has been described as being based on the ‘mug and jug’ theory of learning (Roger 1983; Hobbs 1986).
 Put simply, the recipient of the lecture is like an empty mug waiting to receive information poured into it from the source of knowledge, the jug.
 This method of teaching involves a passive form of learning where students are not required to examine their own feelings, thoughts and understandings in response to the subject material.
 They are able to remain personally unaware either of the intensity or the effect of their own emotional response to the subject material on themselves or on other people.

 Experiential learning aims for a very different degree of learning from that which is based on ‘didactic’ teaching methods.
 The different quality and nature of experiential learning lies in its involving as many different aspects of the participant’s capacities as he or she is prepared to invest in the learning process.
 Learning occurs at intellectual, emotional and behavioural levels in an integrated manner, resulting in real attitude and behavioural change as influential early learning is effectively re-evaluated.